vpistola/wordle/README.md

 - Green if the guess letter is in the word and in the correct spot.
 - Yellow if the guess letter is in the word but in the wrong spot.
 - Miss if the letter is not in the word in any spot.

+This repository contains code to play the game.
+You can click the Reply button for checking the reply for a single guess/target and the Play button to play a game.